 2.2.2.7.
 Redirect URI Fragment Handling

-The Client MUST provide a way for the User-Agent to parse the fragment encoded response and post it to the Web Server Client for validation.
+When response parameters are returned in the Redirection URI fragment value, the Client MUST provide a way for the User-Agent to parse the fragment encoded response and post it to the Web Server Client for validation.

 The following is an example of a JavaScript file that a Client might host at its redirect_uri.
 This is loaded by the redirect from the Authorization Server.
 The fragment component is parsed and then sent by POST to a URI that will validate the information received.